 Checking tax balance and making payment

 To check your current balance, log in to mytax.iras.gov.sg and select "View Account Summary”.
 You can make Corporate Income Tax payments through various payment modes.
-The payment will be processed after 3 working days.
+The payment will be processed within 3 working days.

 Difficulty paying your tax